ankitp-optimus/python-demo-package-sample-data-with-code/README.md

 *  how to prepare a Python project that can be uploaded to the [Python Package Index (PyPI)](https://pypi.org/) as a release, from which it can then be installed on user systems using the [pip](https://pypi.org/project/pip/) package installer
+* use of a `src/` directory intermediate between the project directory and the outermost package directory
 *  how static text files (for example, templates, sample data, etc.) can be packaged and then—using `importlib.resources`—referenced and read from their host package or any other package, even if these files don’t actually reside on the file system (e.g., if they reside in a .zip archive).
 This is relevant because: